igushev/home_tools/README.md

 # Introduction

-Set of tiny utils for little helps around the house.
+Set of tiny tools to help around the house.

 # Descriptions